 |Median Annual Salary (May 2015)||$30,590 for all medical assistants*|

 Certified Medical Assistant Job Description

 A certified medical assistant (CMA) must undergo accredited formal training or obtain an applied science associate's degree.
 In order to become certified, he or she must also pass a national certification exam.
 CMAs act as assistants to physicians in nursing homes and hospitals, and they are supervised by registered nurses.
 CMAs work with patients who have stable health and need only routine check-ups and dosages of medication.

 Certified medical assistants are taught to fill both administrative and clinical roles in a health care environment.
 Some of the administrative tasks they perform may be patient billing, scheduling, insurance claim submissions, database entry, outside referrals, prescription orders, desk reception, medical and financial records management, mail processing, and purchasing of supplies or equipment.

 With experience, certified medical assistants may be relied upon to perform more duties, such as checking patient vitals, recording patient interviews and histories, offering patients advice on special diets and disease management, performing routine tests, assisting physicians with minor surgeries, performing basic lab tests, preparing and administering medicine.
 He or she may gain job duties such as applying or removing bandages, stitches, splints and casts, and first aid procedures.

-The U.S. Bureau of Labor Statistics (BLS) reports that medical assistance is the most rapidly growing segment in the health field (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that medical aide jobs are expected to grow 23% between 2014 and 2024.
 Those with certifications will have the best job opportunities.
 Institutions hiring certified medical assistants include clinics, group practices and healthcare facilities seeking personnel who are qualified in both administrative and clinical areas.
 Job prospects for medical assistants are extremely positive; this area of health has been reported as the most efficient and cost-effective for employers.